Venom (band): Musical style and influences

-Prime influences of Venom were Black Sabbath, Judas Priest, Motörhead, the Sex Pistols and Kiss.
-Other musicians or bands that have influenced Venom are Deep Purple, the Who, the Tubes, Van Halen, the Rolling Stones, and Elvis Presley.
+Prime influences of Venom were Black Sabbath, Judas Priest, Motörhead, the Sex Pistols, Alice Cooper, and Kiss.
+Other musicians or bands that have influenced Venom are Rush, Deep Purple, the Who, the Tubes, Van Halen, the Rolling Stones, and Elvis Presley.

 Legacy and influence

+In 2004, Guitar World wrote that, "Thrash and black metalists certainly owe a debt to Mantas and his group, Venom, for arguably (though unwittingly) helping invent both thrash and black metal.
+On amusingly offensive records like Welcome to Hell, Venom's 1981 debut, Mantas can be heard sawing away diabolically out of his slightly out-of-tune ax."
 Welcome to Hell influenced several later bands.
-Venom's music helped shape the development of thrash metal bands like Metallica, Slayer, Anthrax, and Megadeth, who in turn were influential.
+Venom's music helped shape the development of thrash metal bands, including the "Big Four" (Metallica, Slayer, Anthrax, and Megadeth), who in turn were influential.
+Venom have also been acknowledged outside of metal circles; the band received a notable shout-out from the Beastie Boys on their 1998 album Hello Nasty, reflecting their broader cultural impact beyond the heavy metal genre.
 Metallica opened for Venom on an early 1980s tour, Venom opened for Metallica and Slayer on the Ride the Lightning tour, and Slayer played with them and Exodus on the Combat Tour in 1985.
 Both Kerry King and Tom Araya have cited Venom as an important early influence on Slayer's image and music, while Dave Mustaine of Megadeth said he and James Hetfield of Metallica were fans of Venom.
 Lars Ulrich of Metallica said of Venom's first album: "Welcome To Hell was a classic!
 Black metal, speed metal, death metal, whatever you want to call it, Venom started it all with that one record!"
 Mille Petrozza of Kreator stated that Venom was one of his favourite bands early in his career, alongside the "Big Four".
 Canadian band Voivod covered seven different Venom songs on their early demos.

 Venom would also be of importance to the black metal scene and the early death metal scene.
 Swiss band Hellhammer (later to become Celtic Frost) and Norwegian band Mayhem are among the acts influenced by Venom; Quorthon, the frontman of Swedish band Bathory, called Black Metal "one of the best albums ever made" in an interview, although he downplayed Venom's influence on him.
 Possessed and Repulsion, two bands which went on to influence much of the death metal and grindcore to come, were both influenced by Venom, with Jeff Becerra of Possessed often asserting Venom and Exodus as the two main influences on his band.
 Music critic Bradley Torreano wrote that Venom "caught the attention of both metalheads and punks, the band was emulated by the former and turned into camp icons by the latter."
 Henry Rollins once compared the band to Spinal Tap.